amberbit/elixir-cocktails/elixir-cocktails/phoenix/creating-database-CRUD-with-scaffold/post.md

 ### Generating model with simple CRUD

-We are going to use Ecto with Postgrex - adapter for PostgreSQL.
-To generate a model and corresponding view, templates and controller simply invoke mix phoenix.gen.html task.
+To generate a model and corresponding view, templates and controller we simply invoke mix phoenix.gen.html task.

     mix phoenix.gen.html Post posts title body

-`Post` above is the module name, whereas `posts` is gonna be used as name for resources and schema, which will store our posts.
+`Post` above is the module name, whereas `posts` is gonna be used as name for resources and schema.
 Other arguments are field names.
+As type wasn't provided, fields are gonna have default type - string.

 The files generated include:
 - migration